mharen/mharen.github.io/blog/2010/2010-10-restyling-website-with-user-styles-in.md

 User styles are small bits of CSS—the code that describes what a webpage looks like—that live in your browser, not actually on the webpage.
 All I need to do is add my CSS changes so only *my* view of the site is affected.
 I can do this for *any* site, too, not just sites I control.

 There is of course one major downside to this approach: I can’t change the site’s structure—its HTML.
-Hopefully, though, if I’ve implemented the HTML properly, with a good <a href="http://en.wikipedia.org/wiki/HTML#Semantic_HTML">semantic design</a>, the styling should be straight forward without HTML changes.
+Hopefully, though, if I’ve implemented the HTML properly, with a good [semantic design](http://en.wikipedia.org/wiki/HTML#Semantic_HTML), the styling should be straight forward without HTML changes.

 Today, I’ll walk you through an actual process of this as I restyle Sarah’s blog.  <h4>Before</h4>